seaside1/omatic/README.md

 If the configurable idle timer is exceeded the state machine will jump to the completed state

 ### Completed -> Active
 The state machine is restarted and active again.
-The input Power have to be greater than the active threshold.
+The input Power has to be greater than the active threshold.